What Is Dysphonia?

 Complementary Therapies

-Acupuncture for reduction of laryngeal and cervical muscle tension.
+Acupuncture to reduce laryngeal and cervical muscle tension.
 Manual cervical therapy.
 Relaxation and breathing techniques.
 Psychological support when there is a significant emotional component.

 Acupuncture as Treatment